klixor123/DSP_lab_ws2425/README.md

 - add each required source file to the "target_sources" command in "CMakeLists.txt"
 - set a breakpoint at the entry point of main before debugging
-- select ... in the built-in "Run and Debug" extension before debugging
+- select "GDB debugger CMSIS-DAP" in the built-in "Run and Debug" extension before debugging

 Use the CMake extension to:
 1. Configure/Reconfigure